1. Beginner guide

 @server: is the server name delimited with 2 special characters,

-path is a file path on the server
+path is a file path name on the server, can be made explicit using absolute or relative names:

-On your laptop, use a Terminal app and descend into the directory where your file is located, then execute the scp command (use your UCnetID):
+Transfer file myfile.txt from a local laptop to HPC3 and put it in the directory /pub/panteater.
+On your laptop, use a Terminal app and descend into the directory where your file is located, then execute the scp command (use your UCInetID):

-2. To transfer a single file j-123.fa from HPC3 to your laptop
+2. Transfer a single file from HPC3 to a local laptop

-On your laptop, use a Terminal app and descend into the directory where you want to transfer the file to, then execute the scp command (use your UCnetID):
+On your laptop, use a Terminal app and descend into the directory where you want to put the transferred file, then execute the scp command (use your UCInetID):

 scp panteater@hpc3.rcic.uci.edu:/pub/panteater/project1/j-123.fa j-123.fa

-3. To transfer multiple files from your laptop to HPC3:
+3. Transfer multiple files from your laptop to HPC3:

 scp f1.py f2.py doc.txt panteater@hpc3.rcic.uci.edu:/pub/panteater